asiqurrahman/mastery-coding-take-home/README.md

 For this assessment you will be building out a teacher/student app that allows students to take a quiz and view their results.
 Teachers should also be able to view the students' results in their classroom.
 You are free to use any libraries/packages you'd like.

+If you have any questions or need clarification, please reach out to jmartinez@masterycoding.com

 # Instructions

 Fork this repo or clone the repo into a new project, and make sure to install all dependencies.
 To run the frontend server run `npm run dev` or `yarn dev` and you should be good to go.